By Betsy Sherman

 It’s in the fast-paced comedies that women have the advantage.
 In some of these titles, women are catalysts in yanking men out of their blinkered work lives into the sensual world (academia is a big casualty here).
 Fussy paleontologist Grant, fixated on dead things of the past, is introduced to the present, and the possibility of a joyful life, via Hepburn’s brisk physicality and pretzel logic in Bringing Up Baby.
 The 1941 Ball of Fire is by no means a retread, but it too allows scholar Cooper, studying slang as part of a team writing an encyclopedia, to be rescued by burlesque dancer Stanwyck, so that he can live in, not just study, the moment.
 Hawks was convinced to remake Fire as the musical A Song Is Born.
 Even with its much more cinematic switch from vocabulary to musicology, it’s just awful.
 Danny Kaye’s not at his best, and Virginia Mayo isn’t equal to the task.
 Its high point by far is its dream team of musical talent—multi-racial, which was a big deal in 1948—including Louis Armstrong and Benny Goodman.

 Another comedy pattern is the battle between exes, with the man trying to coax the woman back into their shared professional sphere (as well as his love life).
-Broadway director John Barrymore maniacally lures his gone-off-the-leash actress muse Carole Lombard back to the stage on the Twentieth Century, the train on which she’s heading for Hollywood.
+Broadway director John Barrymore maniacally lures his gone-off-the-leash actress muse Carole Lombard back to the stage on the Twentieth Century, the train on which she’s heading back east after having become a Hollywood star.
 The whirlwind that is His Girl Friday recasts Hecht and MacArthur’s The Front Page with Rosalind Russell in the reporter role previously played by men, Grant as the semi-sadistic editor trying to derail her impending marriage and get her back on the masthead (in more ways than one).

 With a dearth of Hawks movies that focus on already-married couples (there’s Grant and Ginger Rogers in Monkey Business), the candidate for a spousal figure may be Hawks’ MVP among his legion of character actors: Lynn, Massachusetts, native Walter Brennan.
 Hired for what was supposed to be a three-day stint on the 1935 Barbary Coast, Brennan made his characterization of conman-with-a-heart Old Atrocity so colorful that Hawks beefed up his part.
 Hawks gave him a bigger role in Come and Get It, and went on to pair Brennan with leading men to whom he was a defender, gadfly and conscience.
 In Sergeant York, he was Pastor Pile, guiding Cooper’s rambunctious country boy.
 Bogart’s aloof character in To Have and Have Not is humanized by his loyalty to Brennan’s “rummy” Eddie.
 In Red River, Brennan’s sidekick character Groot (yes, Guardians of the Galaxy fans) dares to speak the truth when the rancher played by Wayne moves into dark emotional territory.
 And Brennan’s Stumpy is a truly irritating, but also resourceful, ally to Wayne et al in Rio Bravo.